When you borrow money, it's crucial to understand the potential risks. What happens if you fail to repay the loan?

 Collateral and Sales Proceeds

-Deficiency: unfortunately, collateral doesn’t always pay off your entire loan balance.
-In a foreclosure, the property might be worth less than the total loan balance, especially if the housing market has weakened since the loan was made (known as being underwater or upside-down).
+- Deficiency: Unfortunately, collateral doesn’t always pay off your entire loan balance.
+In a foreclosure, the property might be worth less than the total loan balance.
+That can happen when the housing market weakens after you borrow money to buy (sometimes known as being underwater or upside-down).
 Any remaining unpaid balance—which might include fees and charges associated with foreclosure or repossession—is a deficiency balance.
 Whether or not the lender can continue efforts to collect the deficiency depends on whether or not the loan is a recourse loan.

-No recourse: if the debt is not recourse debt, the lender is out of luck.
-Any deficiency balance must be absorbed by the lender (taken as a loss).
+- No recourse: If the debt is not recourse debt, the lender is out of luck.
+Any deficiency balance must be absorbed by the lender (or taken as a loss).
 As a result, non-recourse loans are the riskiest types of loans for lenders.
 Banks still offer non-recourse loans, but they try to manage their risk before approving loans.
 For example, you might need to have higher credit scores to qualify for non-recourse loans, or lenders might require lower loan-to-value ratios to protect themselves.

-- Collections: the lender might contact you asking for money, or the lender may sell the debt to a collection agency that will try to collect
+- Collections: The lender might contact you asking for money, or the lender may sell the debt to a collection agency that will try to collect.

-- Garnishment: the lender or a collection agency may get the right to take money out of your pay (your employer must pay the creditor) until your debt is repaid
+- Garnishment: The lender or a collection agency may get the right to take money out of your pay (your employer must pay the creditor) until your debt is repaid.

-These collection efforts have limits, so speak with a local attorney if lenders are trying to collect on a deficiency.
-For example, creditors can only take a portion of your pay, and that portion depends on your financial circumstances—don’t let them take too much.
+There are limits on what steps lenders can take, so speak with an attorney licensed to practice in your area if you face a deficiency judgment.
+For example, creditors can typically only take a portion of your pay, and that portion depends on your financial circumstances—don’t let them take too much.
 Likewise, creditors can’t always take money out of your bank account.

 Identifying Loan Types

 - Refinances: Second mortgages and "cash-out" transactions can create recourse loans (even if you previously had a non-recourse loan).
-In other words, you might buy a home and the initial loan is not recourse debt – but any additional loans you get using the same collateral are recourse loans.
+In other words, you might buy a home and the initial loan is not recourse debt.
+But any additional loans you get using the same collateral could be recourse loans.

 Recourse Loans and Taxes